lkarra2/lkarra2/README.md

 - 👋 Hi, I’m Lakshmi Manaswi Karra
 - 👀 I’m interested in building things, seeing them work and having them used by others!
-- 🌱 I’m currently learning C#, migration to AWS and to write cleaner code - faster.
-- 💞️ I’m looking to collaborate on Java open source projects.
 - 📫 How to reach me : manaswi.karra@gmail.com

 <!---